One Morning Near Troodos

-One Morning Near Troodos (1956) was a British TV play by Iain MacCormick which aired on the BBC as part of Sunday Night Theatre.
+One Morning Near Troodos (1956) is a British TV play by Iain MacCormick which aired on the BBC as part of Sunday Night Theatre.
 It was the first British TV play about the Cyprus Emergency.

 Plot

 A journalist in Cyprus is captured by EOKA guerillas.
 British troops track down the guerrillas and the journalist leads them into a rebel ambush.
 A woman is attracted to a British soldier.

 1959 Australian Version

 Iain MacCormick was Australian and a number of his plays, originally written for British TV, were adapted for Australian television.
 The play was performed live on Australian TV in 1959.

 It was the ABC's 22nd live drama made in Melbourne.

 Premise

 In Cyprus there has been terrorist activity near Mt Troodos, leading to a large scale operation of British troops and police.
 Two British journalists arrive in the area: James Stark, is an unscrupulous and influential former MP, and Walters, his hard-drinking offsider.
 Walters does the work while Start takes the credit.
 They are not allowed into the fighting zone so make their headquarters in a nearby village.
 Start decides to deal with the terrorists himself, thereby bringing bloodshed to the village.